What Neighborhoods to Stay In Around Boston With Kids – including the North End, Faneuil Hall, and the Fenway.

 The Theater District

 Do you have baseball fans in your family?
 The Fenway neighborhood, which is also located near Boston University, is located right near the park.
 There’s also a fabulous baseball-themed suite located in Kenmore Square, for a special stay.
-The Fenway/Kenmore Square area is also near the Back Bay and Newbury Street, and is located on public transportation.
+The Fenway/Kenmore Square area is also near the Back Bay, Newbury Street, and the new Time Out Boston Market and is located on public transportation.